dmitrdv123/janedoe/README.md

 - api: pass key in url like https://v6.exchangerate-api.com/v6/905e72b5b182efdf60cea9b1/latest/USD instead of headers
 - account: sign in form, button should be blocked even when modal is open and not only when api request is processing
 - api: resend ipn should be done based on payment log and not based on saved ipn.
 Because in other case we can have situation when user can see payment but cannot resend ipn due to missing for some reasons saved ipn
+- payment: token without conversion should have higher priority in dropdown

 learning: